databrickslabs/dbignite/README.md

 For a more detailed Demo, clone repo into Databricks and refer to the notebook [dbignite_patient_sample.py](./notebooks/dbignite_patient_sample.py)

 ## Usage: Read & Analyze a FHIR Bundle

-This functionality exists in two components

-1. Representation of a FHIR schema and resources (see dbiginte/schemas, dbignite/fhir_mapping_model.py)
-2. Interpretation of a FHIR bundle for consumable analtyics (see dbiginte/*py)

 ### 1. FHIR representations